godswill-ikot/godswill-ikot.github.io/_research/Audit After Scan.md

   og_image: "research/Agreement-Strength.png"
 ---

 The AUDIT AFTER SCAN phase of this project explains how the result was examined after scanning; I audited the scanned results by carefully looking into critical areas of the selected study's OSs, and while finding True Positives, False Positives, False Negatives and True Negatives.
 During this search, I discovered none of the predicted outcomes, as areas not scanned in the Level 1 security guide profile were extensively covered when the Level 2 security guide was used.
-The result was broken down into seven (7) major groups
+The result was extensively broken into considerable parts and further broken down into seven (7) major groups for easy and collective analysis.

 #### Security Domain Assessment Results for Ubuntu 20.04